 Harvard University consistently is ranked one of the top universities in the world.
-But what if you got to Harvard University and still end up a nobody?
+But what if you go to Harvard University and still end up a nobody?

 A happy life is all about managing expectations.
 If you matriculate at Harvard, whether for undergrad or graduate school, great things are expected of you.
 And if you don’t do great things, are you a disappointment?
 Many would say so.
 More importantly, you might even think so.

-I’ve seen first hand the grind my student athletes go through and I sometimes wonder whether it’s all worth it.
 Supposedly my high school is one of the best in the city, yet not every graduate goes to a university like Harvard.
 In fact, most attend regular schools any high schooler could have gotten into.

 Why Harvard University?

 You can replace Harvard University with any expensive private university in the Top 20.
 Schools like Duke, Brown, Stanford, Columbia, Yale, Cornell, Dartmouth, all count.

 I’m assuming if you went to Harvard or another Ivy League School, you won’t be offended by this article.
-The golden carpet was rolled out for you compared to a field littered with land mines for the rest of us.
+The golden carpet was rolled out for you compared to a field littered with land mines for the rest of us commoners.

 Using the word “nobody” is admittedly harsh, but I say I’m a nobody all the time and think it’s great!
 I went to public high school, The College of William & Mary, got my MBA from UC Berkeley and worked in finance for 13 years.
 Who cares.
 I’ve operated Financial Samurai since 2009.
 Ho hum.
 Being a nobody is just fine with me, partially because I went to public schools.

 Being a nobody is par fo the course.
-Most of us are not curing cancer or coming up with a vaccine for COVID-19.
+Most of us are not curing cancer or coming up with a new vaccine for COVID-19.
 We just go about doing our business so we can make enough to provide for our family.
 Truly, how may of us really love what we’re doing and are also helping improve world?